DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 By leveraging AWS API Gateway and Lambda, this project offers a secure and affordable solution, ensuring tenant JWT tokens are not exposed on the public dashboard while keeping operational costs low.

+> **Note**: The `createUser` ThingsBoard endpoint requires a JWT token from the tenant.
+While it is technically possible to pass the JWT directly from the dashboard without using AWS Lambda and API Gateway, this approach is highly insecure.
+If the JWT token is exposed in the frontend, it can easily be stolen and misused.
+To mitigate this risk, the tenant JWT token is securely enclosed within the AWS Lambda function, ensuring it is never exposed to the public.

 ![Create account dashboard](./assets/createAccountScreenShoot.png)